hannibal002/SkyHanni/docs/discord_roles.md

 [//]: # (This is a hidden comment: Clarify why Staff role even exists: can this get merged with Admin eventually?
 Jani, can this go?)

-## Bot Roles

-Only for bots, with different levels of permissions.
-If those users talk to you, you know they aren't human.

-- **Bot**
-    - Generic "this is a bot" role.
-    - For all bots on the server.
-    - This doesn't mean they have rights or something, we just want them to show up high in the member list.
-- **SH Bot**
-    - SkyHanni bot does SkyHanni-specific stuff.
-    - Mainly auto-tags and Pull Request linking.
-- **Elite**
-    - Elite Farming bot offers `/weight` and other farming-related utility commands.
-- **SkyHelper**
-    - SkyHelper is the go-to SkyBlock bot.
-    - `/networth`: Total worth of a player's or guild's items.
-    - `/missing`: Missing accessories with prices.
-    - `/leaderboard`: Player or guild leaderboards.

-- **Kuudra Gang**
-    - Kuudra Gang bot helps with math around Kuudra runs or Kuudra items.
-- **Tanzanite**
-    - Tanzanite bot does generic Discord utility stuff like logging, banning, or setting reminders.
-- **Carl Bot**
-    - Carl bot also does Discord utility stuff.

-[//]: # (This is a hidden comment: Does Carl Bot actually only do logging?
-What else?)

-- **Fire**
-    - Fire bot reacts to links of Discord messages with said Discord message.

 ## Core Team Roles

 Hand-picked by **Admins** from members who have already held the **Contributor** or **Community Helper** role for some time.